Want to take a special picture of your daughter in her favorite Elsa dress? Here's a DIY idea that is simple and looks pretty in pictures.

 Secondly, you need to use a slightly translucent snowflake in order to let the light shine through it.
 If your snowflakes are made of regular paper or cardstock, they'll block the light and look dark against your bright window.
 And trust me, black snowflakes are not pretty.
 Delicate tissue paper snowflakes are perfect for this look.

 Third, the are crazy cheap.
 Three bucks for pre-cut snowflakes?
 That's a no-brainer for me; it's not worth fussing over folding and cutting super thin tissue paper for that kind of money.
 These are easy and look great.

 Information About Camera Settings

 If you try to take this photo on automatic, your camera will probably make it look rather dark.

 Basically, your camera thinks it's too bright, so it's trying to be helpful and bring everything down in brightness.
 But you are smarter than your camera!
 Just set it to be brighter than the camera wants it to be so you can see your model's sweet face.

 Here's how to adjust your settings to make it brighter!

 First, make sure you set your focus box on your model, not the window behind them.

-Then, purposely overexposure your pictures past what the camera is telling you is correct.
+Then, purposely overexpose your pictures past what the camera is telling you is correct.

-DSLR: If you’re in manual mode, make sure that light meter is weighted towards the “+” side.
-If you’re in aperture-priority or program mode, use your exposure compensation to brighten them up a bit.
-It will probably be two clicks/thirds towards the “+” side.
+DSLR: If you're in manual mode, make sure the light meter is weighted towards the "+" side.
+If you're in aperture-priority or program mode, use your exposure compensation to brighten them up a bit.
+It will probably be two clicks or thirds towards the "+" side.
 (Not sure what I mean?
 Read more about exposure compensation.)